bklik/datepickerDirective/README.md

 # Datepicker Directive
-A directive that adds date functionality to the popupDirective.
+A directive that adds a datepicker control.

 **Requirements**